DreamEp/MySurvivorClone/README.md

 - In hitbox we create a group named attack
 - We create a new signal named timeout for our timer in hurtbox/hitbox, this will be triggered when our timer is ended, in our case after 0.5 seconds
 - We remove the layer/mask in our parent hitbox/hurtbox (in collision)
-- We add those hurtbox and hitbox to our ennemy by dragging .tscn script  to our player and ennemy scene
+- We add those hurtbox and hitbox to our enemy by dragging .tscn script  to our player and enemy scene
   - We rightclick on hurtbox/hitbox imported and rightclick to editable children
-  - For our collisiong shape we add a rectangle shape for hurtbox, same for hitbox instead it will be smaller and realy on top of the ennemy
+  - For our collisiong shape we add a rectangle shape for hurtbox, same for hitbox instead it will be smaller and realy on top of the enemy
-  - We add the hurtbox to ennemy layer/mask
+  - We add the hurtbox to enemy layer/mask
   - We add the hitbox to player layer/mask
 - We add a hurtbox on our player aswell
   - Set it collision to player